Earthquake hits southwest China; thousands evacuate, buildings collapse

 Thirteen buildings collapsed in the early hours of Monday, state broadcaster CCTV reported.

+Rescue workers were seen trudging through the debris, while their dogs tried to sniff out signs of life.

+Emergency workers wearing helmets were also seen using earthmovers to clear the wreckage.

-Transportation disruptions were also flagged by railway authorities as they inspected the integrity of rail line infrastructure.
+Transportation disruptions were flagged by railway authorities as they inspected the integrity of rail line infrastructure.

-Communication and power lines, water and gas supply, and traffic in the affected area were operating normally, state media reported.
+Communication and power lines, water and gas supply, and traffic in the affected area were operating normally, said state media.